Written by Carrie Jones, ND, MPH, Medical Director at Precision Analytical, Inc.

 The original blog from Precision Analytical, Inc.can be found here.

 Dr. Carrie Jones, ND, MPH is a naturopathic doctor whose passion and expertise lies in the areas of hormonal, adrenal, and thyroid health.
 She recognizes that imbalance can occur at any age and believes it is important to look at the big picture such as the appropriate use of lab testing.
 Dr. Jones graduated from the National University of Natural Medicine (NUNM) in Portland, Oregon then went on to complete her residency in women’s health, endocrinology and hormones.
 Later she graduated from Grand Canyon University’s Master of Public Health program with a goal of doing more international work and health empowerment.
 Dr. Jones is an adjunct professor at NUNM and regularly consults, lectures, and writes on the topic of hormones, thyroid, adrenals, digestive issues, autoimmune and more both nationally and internationally.
 As the Medical Director for Precision Analytical, Inc., her goals are to provide ongoing cutting edge integrative clinical education to the large network of providers paving the way of healthcare with functional medicine.

-P2P integrates with specialty labs and allows you can create custom lab rages within the patient chart, plus track lab test trends over time!
+P2P integrates with specialty labs and allows you can create custom lab ranges within the patient chart, plus track lab test trends over time!

 Learn more about P2P in this video…